RenWro/42Berlin_Born2BeRoot/README.md

 </ul>
 <h3>What's the difference between aptitude, apt and what's APPArmor ?</h3>

+APPArmor is a security module in the Linux kernel that allows the system administrator to restrict the capabilities of a program.
+Aptitude is an enhanced version of apt.
+APT is a lower-level package manager and aptitude is a high-level package manager.
+Another big difference is the functionality offered by both tools.
+Aptitude offers better functionality compared to apt-get.
+Both are able to provide the necessary means to perform package management.
+However, if you are looking for a more feature-rich approach, Aptitude should be it.

 #### AppArmor provides Mandatory Access Control (MAC) security.
-In fact, AppArmor allows the system administrator to restrict the actions that processes can perform.
+AppArmor allows the system administrator to restrict the actions that processes can perform.
 For example, if an installed application can take photos by accessing the camera application, but the administrator denies this privilege, the application will not be able to access the camera application.
 If a vulnerability occurs (some of the restricted tasks are performed), AppArmor blocks the application so that the damage does not spread to the rest of the system.
 In AppArmor, processes are restricted by profiles.
 Profiles can work in complain-mode and in enforce-mode.
 In enforce mode, AppArmor prohibits applications from performing restricted tasks.
 In complain-mode, AppArmor allows applications to do these tasks, but creates a registry entry to display the complaint.

 #### And what is the difference between Apt and Aptitute?